Kenton Water Works

 Click here to pay your water bill!

-The Water Department accepts cash, check, money orders, or Master Card, Visa, and Discover Cards.
-We do not accept payment over the phone.
+The Water Department accepts cash, check, money order, Mastercard, Visa, and Discover.
+We do not accept payments over the phone.

 Delinquent notices go out on the day after bills are due, 16th of month, and you have 7 days to pay in full or make payment arrangements.

-A box for payment is located outside the doors of the police department.
+A box for payment is located outside the doors of the Water Department Office, along with envelopes.
 We recommend that you do not put cash in the box.
 Enclose payment stub with check or money order.

 Billing And Collection: